jorgechdea/jorgechdea/README.md

 # 👋 Hi there!

-## I'm Jorge, a full stack developer from Mexico with exprience in:
+## I'm Jorge, a full stack developer from Mexico with experience in:

 ### - React :atom_symbol:
 ### - React Native :iphone: